GIRONA & COSTA BRAVA

 Self-Guided Cycling Holiday

-Beginning in the city of Girona this tour loosely follows the Costa Brava, heading north towards the border with France.
+Beginning in the city of Girona the tour loosely follows the Costa Brava, heading north towards the border with France.
 You will visit beautiful cove beaches, historic Medieval villages, and impressive ancient ruins.
-And you will cycle through Natural Parks, the Cap de Creus peninsula and the foothills of the Pyrenees mountains.
+And you will cycle through Natural Parks, the Cap de Creus peninsula and throught the plains at the foot of the Pyrenees mountains.

 You may also be interested in our guided version of this tour.

 Since then it has been strategically important as the first major settlement across the Pyrenees.
 Both Charlemagne and Napoleon made capturing the city a key part of their plans to invade Spain.
 The city walls, imposing cathedral and the winding streets of the old town are all vivid reminders of this impressive past.

 Girona is also one of the major centres of cycling in Europe.
 It has long been the choice of residence amongst professional riders thanks to the mild climate and varied terrain close to the city.
 The Girona region offers something for cyclists of all levels and disciplines, making it a very flexible region to tour.

 The variety of routes around Girona make it a very popular cycling destination